 If you run your own business, your time is extremely valuable.
-One obvious thing that can really help is to outsource website support.
-When you start a business, cost constraints may mean that you try to look after everything yourself – from accounting to tax to your website.
+One obvious thing that can really help to free up more time is to outsource website support.
+When you start a business, cost constraints probably mean that you try to look after everything yourself – from accounting to tax to your website.
 However, once you start to grow, you can’t afford to be spending your time trying to work out how to be a web developer.
 Once your business is up and running, it’s clear that some tasks are better done by experts.
-Your time is better spent doing what you do best, right?
+And your time is better spent doing what you do best.

 Here are just some of the reasons to outsource website support to an expert:

-Security threats, bugs, and other issues are constantly coming up.
-Therefore, software updates continually require your attention.
-This applies not only to the WordPress software itself, but also to any themes and plugins that you use.
+Security threats, bugs and other issues constantly come up.
+Software updates continually require your attention.
+This applies not only to the WordPress software itself, but also to any themes and plugins that you use on your website.